spfncer/2024-hackathon/README.md

 In the watsonx.ai Prompt Lab, including documents to ground responses in was simple — but this did not translate into Python code easily.
 To make this key feature happen, we had to create a vector database in Python (using watsonx.ai embeddings), manually retrieve data from it, and inject that as context into the LLM.
 This proved a great learning exercise to better understand how LLMs can read data from contextual documents.

 ### Timing
 The goal for Evacugator is to aid government efforts in coordinating evacuation plans by reaching citizens directly in the event of a hurricane.
 But there are a large number of variables that need to be considered in making those decisions which we just did not have the time to implement in this short hackathon.
-Still, we are proud of what we were able to accomplish!
+Still, we are proud of what we were able to accomplish — more on that below!

 ## Accomplishments that we're proud of